We offer monthly one to one Artist Advisories for artists living or working across the south east region and beyond.

-To register your interest please email Sarah Kearney – providing a short statement on what you would like to discuss.
+To register your interest please email firstname.lastname@example.org providing a short statement on what you would like to discuss.
+We look forwards to meeting you!

 Brighton Digital Festival

-South East Dance sit on the consortium board of Brighton Digital Festival - a month long celebration of digital culture that takes place across Brighton and Hove in September.
+We are actively involved in Brighton Digital Festival - a month long celebration of digital culture that takes place each Autumn.

 Dramaturg in Residence

 Dramaturgs support artists to develop thinking and vision as they create their work.
-Our pioneering Dramaturg in Residence programme, supported by Jerwood Charitable Foundation, is led by dramaturg Lou Cope with Guest Dramaturg in 2016/17, Martin Hargreaves.
-It offers different ways to engage with dramaturgy, from weekend intensives to a range of collaborative models to support artists.
+Our pioneering Dramaturg in Residence programme aims to open up dramaturgy to UK dance like never before.
+Led by renowned dramaturg Lou Cope, the project began in summer 2015 with Guest Dramaturg Martin Hargreaves joining us in 2016 and Luke Pell in 2017.
+Artists are offered a range of options to engage: from weekend intensives to mentoring, workshops, online sessions and a number of collaborative models to support artists working with a dramaturg.

 South East Dance is a member of the Dance Strategy Group (DSG), an informal network working together for the benefit of the subsidised dance sector in the South East.
 DSG provides a strategic voice for dance in the region and a forum for exchange and learning for its members.
 Together, we developed The Other Yellow Pages - an online resource where artists, companies and organisations can upload information about events and opportunities in their area.